 Heather Woofter is the director of the College of Architecture and Graduate School of Architecture & Urban Design in the Sam Fox School of Design & Visual Arts at Washington University in St. Louis, where she also is the Sam and Marilyn Fox Professor.
 She previously served as chair of graduate architecture.
+She teaches the Practices course for first-year students, as well as advanced design studios at the undergraduate and graduate levels.
 Positions prior to her tenure at WashU include assistant professor at Virginia Tech; visiting professor at Konkuk University in Seoul, Korea; and visiting professor at Aristotle University of Thessaloniki in Greece.
 She earned her Bachelor of Architecture from Virginia Tech in 1991 and a Master of Architecture from Harvard University GSD in 1998.

 Woofter serves in an architectural advisory role with the Saint Louis Symphony Orchestra and the Brickline project, a green infrastructure project in the St. Louis region.
 She also served on the ACSA steering committee annual conference Expanding the View: Prospect(s) for Architectural Education Futures, exploring interconnectedness and innovation in scholarship, teaching, and praxis.